Dividend investing is about owning businesses that will pay you.

 – Seth Klarman

-Common Sense Idea: Invest in great businesses that have a proven long-term record of stability, growth, and profitability.
-There is no reason to own a so-so business when you can own a great business for a very long time.
+Common Sense Idea: Invest in high quality businesses that have a proven long-term record of stability, growth, and profitability.
+There is no reason to own a mediocre business when you can own a high quality business.

 Financial Rule: Invest only in stocks with 25 or more years of dividend payments without a reduction.